Berthoud Pass West: No Name, Pumphouse Basin, Mount Russell, West Side, 80s & 90s

 36 - Lift Gully – The old ski lift line at Berthoud Pass, and host to many rock drops.
 Ski down Mainline to the point where the run becomes convex and take a left.

 39- The Roll – The Roll and surrounding terrain are the perfect avalanche angle.
-From the summit ski north to where the slope disappears past a convex hump.
+From the summit ski east to where the slope disappears past a convex hump.
 An alternative is far skier’s left through the trees bordering The Roll, but you then need to descend “Test Slope” to the base of the Roll.
 Berthoud Pass ski area called it Test Slope for a reason!

 40 - The Meadows – The Meadows is an area of lower angle and windswept terrain that is comprised of patches of krumholtz and clearings.
 It is frequently used to access the 90s area.
 Otherwise, break hard right to traverse to the Test Slope at the bottom of the Roll.